khksamuel/random_sentence/README.md

 ## About <a name = "about"></a>

-A python program that generates random sentences based on the 1000 most used english words
+A python program that generates random sentences based on the 1000 most used English words Aimed for inspiration and draw and guess games

 ## Usage <a name = "usage"></a>